Web Application Testing

 By Davy Rogers

-Find vulns in your own app before someone else does.
-Tools you already have.
+Find the vulns in your own app before someone else does, with tools you already have.

-Default creds: Try admin/admin, admin/password on login and admin panels.
+• Default credentials.
+Try admin/admin and admin/password on the login form and any admin panel.

 Injection